Sangarshanan/webscraping-and-analysis-of-medium-articles/README.md

 # Web-scraping-of-Medium-articles-and-analysis

-Web scraping automatically extracts data and presents it in a format you can easily make sense of.We are going to use Python as our scraping language, together with a simple and powerful library, BeautifulSoup.
+Web scraping automatically extracts data and presents it in a format you can easily make sense of.We are going to use Python as our scraping language, together with a simple and powerful library, BeautifulSoup

 For Dynamically loading the webpage we use Selenium along with chromedriver